pve/foobotapi/txt/apiandtesting.md

 ## Integration testing
 Some tests require other services and systems, the most obvious case here being the Foobot service.

 Running the actual tests requires configuration information.
 This will be different between local testing and testing in the continuous delivery pipeline (see [deployment parameters and secrets](deploymentparams.md)).

-(pytest test sequencing? )